In order to become fluent in French, you have to live French, breathe French, eat French food, sleep French, drink French.

 Never fear, though!
-You can immerse yourself without leaving your country (or your desk, for that matter).
-Kind of like an educational “staycation.”
+You can immerse yourself in French online without leaving your country (or your desk, for that matter).

 Regardless of whether you’re having an immersive vacation abroad or a staycation at home, there are some things to keep in mind on your immersion journey.

 - 4. Browse (or Procrastinate with) French-language Entertainment Sites

 - 6. Chat with French Natives

 - 7. Watch TV and Movies in French

 - Basic Tips for French Immersion Online

 - Check the weather in French.
 Adding a useful website like Météo TV5 Monde to your daily reading list is a great way to start your day à la française (French style).
 This site allows you to check la météo (the weather report) for your local area or the French-speaking region where you’ll spend your next vacation.
 In no time, phrases like bien ensoleillé (very sunny) and ciel dégagé (clear sky) will make your heart skip a beat.

 - Change the language of your devices.
 By switching the language of your phone, your tablet and your computer into French, you’ll quickly learn technology vocabulary like page d’accueil (home screen) and annuler (undo).